 Normally, a buyer will want to look at three to five years of information before a decision to make an offer to purchase.
-They will be looking at your financial statements, balance sheet, profit and loss, and cash flow statements to gage the value and stability of the company.
+They will be looking at your financial statements, balance sheet, profit and loss, and cash flow statements to gauge the value and stability of the company.
 The buyer may want to have an independent professional come in and do an analysis and business valuation.
-They will look at your infrastructure, client list, your team, and gage how sustainable the business is without you.
+They will look at your infrastructure, client list, your team, and gauge how sustainable the business is without you.

 You should also be sure to have a non-disclosure agreement in place before you give out any information to a third party, in order to prevent them from sharing this sensitive information with anyone.
 The information that you will be sharing is extensive and protecting yourself and your business is critical.
 Having that signed non-disclosure agreement in place before you begin is an important step not to ignore.

 What type of business valuation do you need?

 We are getting into the details of business valuations in our next episode, the second in this series of three, but we want to establish that there are different types of valuations.
 They vary in pricing depending on complexity.
 Planning ahead and budgeting for this expense when selling your business helps you know what to expect.

 A business valuation provided by an expert can vary widely in cost but depends on your needs, size, and complexity of your business.
 The cost for an informal report can cost a few thousand dollars and can be useful in planning.
 On the other hand, a full, formal report that can stand up in court and details everything about your business can land somewhere around $20k.